<PAGE>

 eraseblocks.
 It repeatedly writes and erases the same group of

-to run this test for some time and validate your flash driver and HW,
+god idea to run this test for some time and validate your flash driver

-providing you have a spare device.
-For example, we caught rather rare
+and HW, providing you have a spare device.
+For example, we caught

-and nasty DMA issues on an OMAP2 board with OneNAND flash, just by
+rather rare and nasty DMA issues on an OMAP2 board with OneNAND flash,

 <li><b>mtd_nandecctest</b>: a simple test that checks correctness of the